Rim-El-Ballouli/questions-entretien-naturalisation-francaise/README.md

 ### 3. Join study group
 To have access to the flashcards you need to join the study group by clicking on the following [link](https://ankiapp.com/g/2xXr4S5q6fpTGJCB).
 You will be granted access to the group once your submission is reviewed.
 Please wait 24 hours to get access.
 If you are not granted access send a message in the discussion forum [here](https://github.com/Rim-El-Ballouli/entretien-naturalisation-francaise/discussions).

-### 3. Review
+### 4. Review
 Once access is granted, the flashcards set will be accessible from your account.
-Download it start reviewing.
+Download it and start reviewing.
 Good Luck!!

-### 3. Feedback
+### 5. Feedback
 Happy to recieve your feedback [here](https://github.com/Rim-El-Ballouli/entretien-naturalisation-francaise/discussions).